 Visitors come across works by well-known artisans as soon as they step into museum grounds.
 These include some thirty chairs by ceramic artist Lee Kang-hyo whose shapes are inspired by onggi (traditional earthenware jars).
 When the weather cooperates, couples and groups sit on these pieces.
 Standing in the inner garden is a tall, stately ginkgo tree, said to be more than four hundred years old.
 The stone chairs placed around it are the works of the stonemason Lee Jae-sun, and it is fun to explore the different types of stone from all over the country.

 The creations of noted artisans adorn the exterior and interior of each building.
 The lobby of the Information Building is dominated by a large blue-green ceramic piece by Lee Hun-chung.
 Among the owners of his works is Hollywood star Brad Pitt.
-Other buildings feature works made of stones, glass, bamboo, or resin that were produced as part of the “Objects 9” project, conducted to celebrate the museum’s inauguration.
+Other buildings feature works made of stones, glass, bamboo, or resin that were produced as part of the “s 9” project, conducted to celebrate the museum’s inauguration.

 Everything about Craft